Poikilos/EnlivenMinetest/README.md

 	* Hide players if they stay in one spot long enough (see $player_file_age_expired_max_seconds in chunkymap.php) avoiding logout detection, and not requiring mods

 * Has optional script to add crontab entry (to schedule update script every minute that runs the py file unless the py file is not complete [took longer than 1 minute])

+## Developer Notes:
+* the map update function is only able to detect new chunks, and only checks edge chunks if player is present in one

 ## Requirements:
 * A minetest version compatible with minetestmapper-numpy.py Made by Jogge, modified by celeron55